gvwilson/thirdbit/src/fiction/in-heck/index.md

 I just can't."

 The young goat shook his head.
-"'S not what I mean.
+"That's not what I mean.
 Are you packed?"

 "What?"